 Author Posting. © American Meteorological Society, 2016.
 This article is posted here by permission of American Meteorological Society for personal use, not for redistribution.
 The definitive version was published in Journal of Physical Oceanography 46 (2016): 1823-1837, doi:10.1175/JPO-D-15-0165.1.

 Suggested CitationJournal of Physical Oceanography 46 (2016): 1823-1837

 Showing items related by title, author, creator and subject.

-Kahma, Kimmo; Donelan, Mark; Drennan, William M.; Terray, Eugene (American Meteorological Society, 2016-06-23)Measurements of pressure near the surface in conditions of wind sea and swell are reported.
+Kahma, Kimmo; Donelan, Mark A.; Drennan, William M.; Terray, Eugene A. (American Meteorological Society, 2016-06-23)Measurements of pressure near the surface in conditions of wind sea and swell are reported.
 Swell, or waves that overrun the wind, produces an upward flux of energy and momentum from waves to the wind and corresponding ...